Ed.D. in Curriculum and Instruction

 Please see the curriculum outline for a complete listing of program course requirements.

 The EdD Program is a modified cohort program.
 Individuals are admitted to a specific cohort and follow the schedule for the cohort to which they are assigned.
-Cognate courses may be taken independent from the rest of the cohort and with other members of their cognate.
+Electives may be taken independent from the rest of the cohort.
 Cohort groups begin in June of each year.
 In the event of emergencies that require an individual to drop-out of the normal schedule, they may be required to join another cohort group with another schedule.
 Admission to the program requires a significant commitment of time for the duration of the individual's program.
 The inability to devote the necessary time will require the individual to drop-out of the program.

 Candidates who complete this program can: